-Provide positive-pressure ventilation with a self-inflating or flow-inflating infant bag or a T-piece resuscitator for all newborns with an HR <100 beats/min or who are gasping or apneic after 30 seconds.
+Provide positive-pressure ventilation with a self-inflating or flow-inflating infant bag or a T-piece resuscitator for all newborns with a heart rate <100 beats/min or who are gasping or apneic after 30 seconds.
 Bradycardia, even extreme, is typically the result of respiratory failure, and chest compressions or medications should not be initiated until effective ventilations have been provided.
 Administer positive-pressure ventilation if available.
-Use a manometer to monitor peak inspiratory pressures: a peak inspiratory pressure of 20 cm H2O is usually sufficient, although initial peak inspiratory pressures as high as 30 to 40 cm H2O may be required.
-Generally, flow-inflating bags are preferred, because they allow better control of inflation pressures.
-Self-inflating bags are superior if supplemental air or oxygen is unavailable.
-Be careful when using a self-inflating bag, because pop-off valve pressures, usually set at 30 to 40 cm H2O, can be exceeded if excessive pressure is applied.
+Use a manometer to monitor peak inspiratory pressures: a peak inspiratory pressure of 20 cm H2O is usually sufficient, although initial peak inspiratory pressures as high as 30 cm H2O may be required.
+Generally, T-pieces and flow-inflating bags are preferred, because they allow better control of inflation pressures.
+Self-inflating bags are superior if supplemental air or oxygen is unavailable; however, these cannot provide continuous positive airway pressure alone.
+Be careful when using a self-inflating bag, because popoff valve pressures, usually set at 30 to 40 cm H2O, can be exceeded if excessive pressure is applied.
 T-piece resuscitators have the advantage of delivering a consistent pressure with each artificial breath.
 Excessive inflation pressures can cause pneumothorax and compromise resuscitation.
 Provide 40 to 60 breaths/min.
 Good chest rise and an increase in heart rate (usually within 5 to 10 breaths) are the best indicators of effective ventilation.

 Most infants will respond to initial positive-pressure ventilation as outlined above.
-The most likely reason for a poor response to positive-pressure ventilation is inadequate positive-pressure ventilation, and corrective steps should be taken to assure effective ventilation prior to further resuscitation measures.
-The American Heart Association recommends use of the pneumonic "MR SOPA," which stands for Mask (adjust to improve the seal), Reposition the head to open the airway, Suction the mouth then nose, Open the mouth with a jaw thrust, and increase the Pressure until chest rise is noted (maximum peak inspiratory pressure 40 cm H2O), and if none of these is effective, proceed to definitive Airway control (endotracheal intubation).

-Infants with significant labored breathing may benefit from continuous positive airway pressure ventilation if the necessary equipment and expertise are available.
+The most likely reason for a poor response to positive-pressure ventilation is inadequate positive-pressure ventilation, and corrective steps should be taken to ensure effective ventilation prior to further resuscitation measures.
+The American Heart Association recommends use of the mnemonic "MR SOPA," which stands for Mask (adjust to improve the seal), Reposition the head to open the airway, Suction the mouth then nose, Open the mouth with a jaw thrust, and increase the Pressure until chest rise is noted (maximum peak inspiratory pressure, 40 cm H2O), and if none of these is effective, pressed to definitive Airway control (endetracheal intubation).
+Infants with and if none of these is effective, proceed to definitive Airway control (endotracheal intubation).
+Infants with significant labored breathing may benefit from continuous positive airway pressure ventilation.